 During the 1973 oil embargo, the United States Congress ordered a year-round period of daylight saving time to save energy.
-The period would run from January 1974 to April 1975.
-The plan did little to save energy and in October 1974, the U.S. switched back to standard time.
+The period ran from Jan.
+1974 to April 1975.
+The plan did little to save energy and lost popularity.
+In Oct.
+1974, the U.S. switched back to standard time.

 From 1987 through 2006, daylight saving time started the first weekend in April, running through the last weekend in October.

 In 2007, the start and end of daylight saving time shifted again.
 That year, it began on the second Sunday in March and it ended on the first Sunday in November, which has been the case ever since.